mike-ward/mike-ward.github.io/_posts/2008-08-07-using-c-to-interact-with-the-shell-gotcha.md

 ---
 layout: post
-title:  Using C# to Interact with the Shell Gotcha
+title: 'Using C# to Interact with the Shell Gotcha'
 ---
 **Update**: I've discovered my solution here is flawed.
 See [Desk Drive 1.4.4 Released](/blog/post/2008/08/11/desk-drive-1-4-4-released) for details.